-Students are expected to engage early in Excelsior College courses and remain active participants in academic-related activities throughout the term.
+Students are expected to engage early in Excelsior University courses and remain active participants in academic-related activities throughout the term.
 Participation will be monitored on a weekly basis.
 Students who do not meet expectations may be administratively withdrawn (AW) from the course.

 An automated process will be run weekly to identify students who have not been actively participating in academic-related activities for the preceding week.
 All academic-related activity must be relevant to course content in the module posted/submitted.

 Three consecutive notifications (between weeks 1 and 6 in an 8-week course or weeks 1 and 13 in a 15-week course) will automatically result in an administrative withdrawal from the course.
 Repeated instances of non-relevant participation will be reviewed and may result in manual withdrawal from the course.

 Students with extenuating circumstances preventing them from participating must contact their instructor immediately.
 An excused absence is at the discretion of the instructor.

 Students who are AW will not be eligible for a refund of tuition and will owe any balance due.

 Financial aid recipients who receive AWs risk losing eligibility for some or all awarded aid for the trimester.

 AW Appeal Process

 Students have the right to appeal an AW grade.

 They must do so by Tuesday at 11:59 pm ET during the week that they were assigned the AW.

 The appeal must be sent to the School offering the course; see the list below.

 The School will investigate and a decision will be made no later than noon on Friday.

 If the appeal is approved, the School will notify the student, instructor and the Office of Registration and Records to remove the AW grade.
 The student’s access to the course will be restored.

 In the event the student’s appeal is denied; the School will notify the student of this decision.